wercker-labs/wercker-blog/source/posts/2013-06-12-Github-commit-status-API.md

 READMORE

-A while back GitHub announced [commit status api](https://github.com/blog/1227-commit-status-api) and wercker supports attaching the build status of your commit in two ways.
-In both cases [webhooks](https://help.github.com/articles/post-receive-hooks) are triggered each time you do a `git push` to your repository.
-These webhooks communicate with and tell us that a build should be started from your latest push.
+A while back GitHub announced [commit status api](https://github.com/blog/1227-commit-status-api) and wercker supports attaching the build result to the commit.
+There are two scenario's where wercker sets the status.
+One is the result of every 'normal' build in wercker.
+These show up in the branch overview and inter-repository pull-requests.
+Another scenario is when a collaborator sends a pull request of a fork, this pull request will be build and the result will be set in your own repository.

 ![image](http://f.cl.ly/items/261g3H47283U3t361k1P/IMG_0547.JPG)

 This article is also available on our [dev center](http://)